jupyterlab/scipy2019-jupyterlab-tutorial/readme.md

 You can delete the environment by using the following in a terminal prompt.

 ```
-conda env remove --name jupyterconjlab --yes
+conda env remove --name jlabtutorial --yes
 ```

-This will **not** delete any data, but only the conda environement named `jupyterconjlab` .
+This will **not** delete any data, but only the conda environement named `jlabtutorial` .

 # Optional packages